-Since $G$ is a structured graph, $C$ is not a removable $5$-cycle, and thus either $a$ or $b$, say $a$ by symmetry, is adjacent in $G$ to at least a node in $C$ other than $w_1$ and $w_2$.
+Since $G$ is a structured graph, $C$ is not a removable $5$-cycle, and thus either $a$ or $b$, say $a$ by symmetry, is adjacent in $G$ to some node in $C$ other than $w_1$ and $w_2$.
 We claim that $\{u, v\}=\{w_1, w_2\}$ is our desired shortcut pair, with its corresponding matching $\{ux, vx_2\}$.
 If $ab\in G$ then $P_{uv}=w_1abw_3w_2$ satisfies the claim.
 If $ab\notin E(G)$, then it must be $w_3a\in E(G)$.
 Hence $P_{uv}=w_1bw_3aw_2$ satisfies the claim. \end{proof} \begin{corollary} Let $S$ be a canonical 2-edge-cover of $G$ and $C$ be a small component of $S$.
-If $C$ is adjacent to at least two other connected components of $S$, then we can find in polynomial time a shortcut pair $\{u, v\}$ of $C$ such that its corresponding matching $\{ux_1, vx_2\}$ has $x_1\in V(C_1), x_2\in V(C_2)$, where $C$, $C_1$ and $C_2$ are different connected components of $S$. \end{corollary} \begin{proof} We claim there are edges $ax_1, bx_2$ with $a, b\in V(C), x_1\in V(C_1), x_2\in V(C_2), a\neq b$, where $C_1$ and $C_2$ are different connected components of $S$.
-Apply the 3-matching Lemma~\ref{lem:matchingOfSize3} to $C$.
-If two edges of the matching have its endpoints not in $C$ in different connected components of $S$ we are done.
-Otherwise all edges of the matching are incident to the same connected component $C'$.
-By assumption of the lemma there is at least one edge between $C$ and a connected component of $S$ different from $C'$, so we can modify the matching by including that edge and removing at most one edge. \mi{The claim follows.}
+If $C$ is adjacent to at least two other connected components of $S$, then we can find in polynomial time a shortcut pair $\{u, v\}$ of $C$ such that its corresponding matching $\{ux_1, vx_2\}$ has $x_1\in V(C_1), x_2\in V(C_2)$, where $C$, $C_1$ and $C_2$ are distinct connected components of $S$. \end{corollary} \begin{proof} We first claim that there are edges $ax_1, bx_2$ with $a, b\in V(C), x_1\in V(C_1), x_2\in V(C_2), a\neq b$, where $C_1$ and $C_2$ are distinct connected components of $S$.
+To obtain this, we apply the 3-matching Lemma~\ref{lem:matchingOfSize3} to $C$.
+If two edges of the matching have their endpoints not in $C$ in distinct connected components of $S$ we are done.
+Otherwise, all edges of the matching are incident to the same connected component $C'$.
+By assumption of the lemma there is at least one edge between $C$ and a connected component of $S$ distinct from $C'$, so we can modify the matching by including that edge and removing at most one edge.
+The claim follows.

 Apply Lemma~\ref{lem:shortcutPair} to $ax_1$ and $bx_2$ to find shortcut pairs of $C$, $\{u_1, v_1\}, \{u_2, v_2\}$, such that $u_1x_1, u_2x_2$ belong to their respective corresponding matchings.
 If the corresponding matching $\{u_1x_1, v_1y_1\}$ has $y_1\notin V(C_1)$, then $\{u, v\}=\{u_1, v_1\}$ is the desired shortcut pair.
 Similarly for the corresponding matching to $\{u_2, v_2\}$, $\{u_2x_2, v_2y_2\}$.
 Assume now that $y_1\in V(C_1), y_2\in V(C_2)$.